goshiphq/goship-cms/content/articles/small-business-shipping.md

 ### Clear communication

 No matter how small or big your business is, you will work with other companies and business partners.
-To avoid any bottlenecks on your supply chain and production, make sure to clearly communicate your ideas and requirements to parties you are working with.
+To avoid any bottlenecks on your supply chain and production, make sure to clearly communicate your ideas and requirements to the parties you are working with.
 The more clarity and transparency there is in your communication, the better your partnership will influence both sides.

 ### Working with a small business shipping service